mafintosh/protein/README.md

 # Protein

-Protein is [Connect](https://github.com/senchalabs/connect) compatible middleware with support for prototype methods, getters and setters.
+Protein is http middleware for Node with support for prototype methods, getters and setters.

 It's available through npm: